smok-serwis/smok-client/README.md

 * fixed a critical bug with storing pathpoint values
 * fixed a bug with executor not recognizing the default `execute_a_section`
 * fixed a bug wherein timestamps were written 1000 times larger than necessary
+* pathpoints will be uploaded as soon as there's new data

 ### v0.3